 Not knowing what to expect from the harvest experience, I arrived at Quinta da Pacheca in Regua, right at the peak of the harvest action.
 Trucks carrying workers to the vineyards lumbered by as we prepared for the work we’d come there to do: grape picking.

-After a special harvest breakfast in honor of our valiant call to action, we were fitted with a straw hat, a Pacheca t-shirt, a tobacconist scarf and a set of cutting scissors and loaded into our own truck headed for the vineyard.
+After a special harvest breakfast in honor of our valiant call to action, we were fitted with a straw hat, a Pacheca t-shirt, a tobacconist scarf, and a set of cutting scissors and loaded into our own truck headed for the vineyard.

-While I’m convinced that half the bunches I picked had to be resorted by the real workers, I had such a good time doing it that the hour or so we were out there flew right by.
+While I’m convinced that half the bunches I picked had to be reported by the real workers, I had such a good time doing it that the hour or so we were out there flew right by.